Blog | Entrepreneurship

 7. Leverage technology

-Finally, there is a tone of technology out there to help cut many tasks that used to take hours to a mere matter of seconds in some cases.
-Research and utilize a solid CRM and marketing automation software to automate many of your mundane emails, administ software like Quickbooks, which integrates with your smart phone, to keep track of expenses and income on the go.
+Finally, there is a ton of technology out there to help cut many tasks that used to take hours to a mere matter of seconds in some cases.
+Research and utilize a solid CRM and marketing automation software to automate many of your mundane emails, administ software like Quickbooks, which integrates with your smartphone, to keep track of expenses and income on the go.
 Use a service like Shoeboxed to scan your important documents and make them searchable.
 Employ project management software to help manage your team of experts and contractors.
 The possibilities are endless.

 Original publish date: March 29, 2016